sergey-shandar/public/articles/cai.md

-# What the heck is content-addressable internet?
+# What the heck is content-addressable Internet?

 In [one of my previous articles](https://medium.com/@sergeyshandar/web3-foundation-e48a475139c2), I highlighted some problems with the current location-based Internet.
 The main idea of the content-addressable Internet (CAI) is to use a result of different cryptographic functions of data as an address instead of a resource location (like an IP address).